 And besides forming your business and taking the start up steps you need, you have to make sure you have the right coaching contracts to work with clients online.

 Not only do you want to have coaching contracts because they legally protect you, your business and your money — but you also want them to hold both you and your client accountable.
+When both parties agree to the services being provided as per your coaching agreement, your coaching relationships will run smoother than they might if expectations were unclear (and no one wants that!).

 After working with thousands of online coaches and helping them with their contracts, I can tell you that what comes up more often than not are the boundaries and terms in their contracts.
 Not the legalese 😉